Partial Split Resistor:

 In our last example, you can use a resistor to change your pot value.
 This is handy when you only have a 500K pot on hand, but you need a 250K pot.
 If you have a ~500K Resistor, you can make this happen!
 See below for a diagram on how to wire this up:

 In the above image, you have a 470K resistor in Parallel with your Volume Pot.
 The pot value’s resistance is 500K, and your Resistor is 470K – with a combined resistance of 242K.
 Pretty neat!
 You can use this trick to take a bit of high-end off of your pots as well.
 Let’s say you have a 500K pot, and your pickups are just a little too bright on them: you can add a 1Meg resistor like the image above, and you’ve turned your 500K pot into a 333K pot.
 This will tame some of the highs.

-Thanks for reading.
+Thank you for reading.
 There are lots of great articles out there to learn how resistors work, and what they are used for.
-There are a multitude of ways to add a resistor to your guitar’s kit.
+There is a multitude of ways to add a resistor to your guitar’s kit.
 How do you do it?